Fixed Period Exclusion from school means that a pupil is not allowed in school for a set number of days for disciplinary reasons.

 You may think the punishment is too severe for what your child did.
 Have a look at the school’s behaviour policy.
 Is there a scale of punishments related to the seriousness of the offence?
 What alternatives might have been available?

 This section explains how the governors' exclusion meeting will be run.
 The procedures set out here only apply if the governors have a duty to meet.
 If your child has had a short exclusion (5 days or fewer in a term) and the governors decide to meet with you, that meeting can take whatever form the governors think appropriate.

 There must be at least three governors and none of them should have any involvement in the case that might lead them to favour one side above another.
 A clerk to take notes and advise on procedure is normal practice but is not a legal requirement.

 The following people must be invited to the meeting:

-If the school is an Academy you may ask for a local authority representative to be present as an observer.
-They will not be invited if you do not ask and they may not make representations at the meeting.
+If the school is an Academy you may ask for a local authority representative to be invited to the meeting.
+They will not be invited if you do not ask for it and governors will need to agree if they can make representations or just observe the meeting.

 Other people who may attend:

 You should submit your written material before the meeting.
 You should also be sent copies of the school’s exclusion papers such as witness statements and any other evidence relied on before the meeting.
 If any new papers are brought up at the meeting, ask for a short break in order to read them

 The governors should not discuss the exclusion outside the meeting.
 That means that they shouldn’t have a private meeting with the head teacher about it without you there.